taylor75/akka_pools/README.md

 akka_pools
 ==========

-Exploring of akka remote modules with a focus on simplifying the job of achieving pools of distributed akka workers
+Exploring akka remote modules with a focus on simplifying the job of achieving pools of distributed akka workers